DIT112-V20/group-10/README.md

 Cables

-2x micro-LIDAR sensors
+1x micro-LIDAR sensors

-2x ultrasonic sensors

 1x MicroUSB cable

 GPS

+Android Phone

 **Software**

-Arduino

-Visual studio code

-Intellij

-Android Studio

-Smart car shield library

-Java

-C++
+Our android application to control the car

+software that can upload the sketches to the car i.e. arduino IDE

+**_How to use it_**

+First you need to add your wifi credentials in this code snippet here:

+ssid should be the name of your network and password your password to the network. the google api key is optional unless you want to use the location service.
+To generate your own go to this site and follow the steps there: https://developers.google.com/maps/documentation/android-sdk/get-api-key

+when the code is uploaded to the car you can now turn on the app and it will automatically connect to the car as long as it is powered on!

 **The Group 10 team:**

 Samar Saeed                           gussaesaa@student.gu.se

 Ariana Mededovic                      gusmedar@student.gu.se

 Gustav Skallberg                      gusskagu@student.gu.se

 Shahrzad Sheikholeslami               gussheish@student.gu.se

 Mary Olsson Radda                     gusolsmafb@student.gu.se

 Effat Mahmud Enti                     gusentef@student.gu.se